multiversx/mx-chain-proxy-go/README.md

 ### network

 - `/v1.0/network/status/:shard`      (GET) --> returns the status metrics from an observer in the given shard
+- `/v1.0/network/economics`          (GET) --> returns the economics data metric from the last epoch
 - `/v1.0/network/config`             (GET) --> returns the configuration of the network from any observer
-- `/v1.0/network/economics`          (GET) --> returns the economics data metric from the last epoch
 - `/v1.0/network/esdts`              (GET) --> returns the names of all the issued ESDTs
+- `/v1.0/network/esdt/fungible-token`              (GET) --> returns the names of all the issued FungibleESDTs
+- `/v1.0/network/esdt/semi-fungible-token`              (GET) --> returns the names of all the issued SemiFungibleESDTs
+- `/v1.0/network/esdt/non-fungible-token`              (GET) --> returns the names of all the issued NonFungibleESDTs
+- `/v1.0/network/esdt/supply/:token`              (GET) --> returns general supply information for a specific token
 - `/v1.0/network/direct-staked-info` (GET) --> returns the list of direct staked values
 - `/v1.0/network/delegated-info`     (GET) --> returns the list of delegated values
 - `/v1.0/network/enable-epochs`      (GET) --> returns the activation epochs metric
+- `/v1.0/network/ratings`
+- `/v1.0/network/genesis-nodes`
+- `/v1.0/network/gas-configs`
 ### node

 - `/v1.0/node/heartbeatstatus`     (GET) --> returns the heartbeat data from an observer from any shard.
 Has a cache to avoid many requests
+- `/v1.0/node/old-storage-token/:token/nonce/:nonce`     (GET) -->

 ### validator